 What it is all about

 The purpose of the Tweed Run is of course to restore style and panache to the pursuit of bicycling which has in recent years fallen prey to an unpleasant, plastic-helmeted, sweat-stained vulgarity, so much so that the only bicycles on sale in this benighted country nowadays have dispensed with mudguards; the intention is one of making the rider look as dirty and ridiculous as possible.
 Garish Lycra, knobbly knees and bilious-coloured 'Martian brain' helmets complete the humiliation.

-Naturally the spirit of the event is 'Tweed' (as popularised by The Chap magazine in 1999) though in July the actual cycling outfit might well be light wool or linen should sun and warm zephyrs be in evidence.
+Naturally the spirit of the event is 'Tweed' (as popularised by The Chap magazine in 1999) though in summer the actual cycling outfit might well be light wool or linen should sun and warm zephyrs be in evidence.
 The watchwords are elegance and dignity though of course conviviality and jollity ought to play a big part in the proceedings.

 All effort is made to devise a route to avoid collar-wrinkling perspiration, undignified gasping and heart-imperilling exertion!